ArshdeepDEVSingh/Class-Management-System/README.md

 ## Prerequisites

-Ensure you have the following installed on your system:
+Program use following, no need to be downloaded on your system:
 - Python 3.12 (majorly file handling)
 - Tkinter (included by default with Python installations)
 - PyInstaller (for creating an executable)